fujiapple852/trippy/README.md

 The supported modifiers are: `shift`, `ctrl`, `alt`, `super`, `hyper` & `meta`.
 Multiple modifiers may be specified, for example `ctrl+shift+b`.

+## Configuration Reference

+Trippy can be configured with via command line arguments or an optional configuration file.
+If a given configuration item is specified in both the configuration file and via a command line argument then the latter will take precedence.

+The configuration file location may be provided to trippy via the `-c` (`--config-file`) argument.
+If not provided, Trippy will attempt to locate a `trippy.toml` or `.trippy.toml` configuration file in one of the following platform specific locations:

+- The current directory
+- The user home directory
+- The user config direction

+For example, on Linux Trippy will attempt to locate the following config files (in order):

+- `./trippy.toml`
+- `./.trippy.toml`
+- `$HOME/trippy.toml`
+- `$HOME/.trippy.toml`
+- `$HOME/.config/trippy.toml`
+- `$HOME/.config/.trippy.toml`

+See [here](https://github.com/dirs-dev/dirs-rs) for platform specific directory information.

+An annotated [template configuration file](trippy-config-sample.toml) is available.

 ## Acknowledgements